A career in anaesthesia

 Anaesthetists are qualified specialist doctors who administer different types of anaesthetic to make a patient unconscious and pain free during an operation or procedure.
 This involves the use of a complex range of drugs and highly technical equipment to monitor the patient’s condition throughout an operation.
 The anaesthetist is responsible for pain management after surgery and assessment of a patient’s medical condition prior to surgery to ensure they are fit for surgery.

 There are also veterinary anaesthetists, who specialise in animal anaesthesia, and academic and research employment opportunities for anaesthetists through the Medical Schools at Auckland and Otago universities.

-Anaesthetists are supported in their role in the operating theatre by anaesthetic technicians, nurses and perfusionists (trained health professionals who operate heart-lung machines during surgeries that require heart-lung bypass).
+Anaesthetists are supported in the operating theatre by anaesthetic technicians, nurses and perfusionists (trained health professionals who operate heart-lung machines during surgeries that require heart-lung bypass).

 Assistants to the anaesthetist/Anaesthetic assistants

-In all operating rooms or other areas where an anaesthetic is given, either as a regional anaesthetic such as an epidural or an arm block, or a general anaesthetic or sedation, the NZSA strongly supports the presence of a trained anaesthesia technician.
+In all operating rooms, or other areas where an anaesthetic is given, the NZSA strongly supports the presence of a trained anaesthesia assistant.

-Anaesthetic technicians work in the operating room with the anaesthetist and their role is to prepare and maintain equipment for an anaesthetic and to assist the anaesthetist in providing safe anaesthetic.
+Anaesthetic technicians work in the operating room with the anaesthetist and help to prepare and maintain equipment for an anaesthetic and to assist the anaesthetist to provide safe anaesthesia.

-More information is on the New Zealand Anaesthesia Technicians’ Society website.
+More information is on the New Zealand Anaesthetic Technicians’ Society website.